-James F. Dinning - Mr. Jim Dinning has been Chair of the Board of Western Financial Group Inc., a company engaged in insurance and investment since 2005.
-Prior to 1997, Mr. Dinning held several key positions during his 11 years as a member of the Legislative Assembly in Alberta, including Provincial Treasurer from 1992 to 1997.
+James F. Dinning - Mr. Jim Dinning is currently Chairman of the Board for Russel Metals Inc. and Zag Bank Inc., has been Chair of the Board of Western Financial Group Inc. and Liquor Stores North America Ltd. Prior to 1997, Mr. Dinning held several key positions during his 11 years as a member of the Legislative Assembly in Alberta, including Provincial Treasurer from 1992 to 1997.
 In 2015, Mr. Dinning became a Member of the Order of Canada and was installed as a Fellow of the Institute of Corporate Directors.
 He is Chancellor Emeritus of the University of Calgary following his four year tenure as Chancellor.
+Mr. Dinning has a B.Comm. from Queens University.